 If a theory contains any of these as user-defined function symbol the parser will reject the file, stating which reserved name was redeclared.

-deprecated.
-The reason for this change is that in the end, we want
+for this change is that in the end, we want to use +

 ).↩︎